philtrimble/portal-documentation/README.md

 - Some more info below in the plug in section.
 - Lost?
 Here's a bunch of extra info: (http://tri.be/support/faqs/)

-Repeted Manual Tasks and Maintainence
+Repeated Manual Tasks and Maintainence
 =========================
 - At the end of each month a new month option should be added to the "Monthly Statistics" form on the agency portal.
 The oldest month on the list should be removed.
 - New menus should be uploaded every quarter for the CFK.
 These are in a folder on the shared drive but should be double checked with Fatima